postrequest/link/README.md

 ## Acknowledgments

-A non-exhaustive list of those who have in some way contributed by means of writing code, snippets, ideas or inspiration:
+A non-exhaustive list of those who have in some way inspired this project by means of writing code, snippets, ideas or inspiration:

 [@rust](https://github.com/rust-lang)
 [@moloch--](https://github.com/moloch--)